Gibson '60s Hummingbird Gallery

 【Headstock Angle】:17 degrees

 This investigation revealed that the bridge plate size increased slightly between 1962 and 1963.
-A similar change can be observed in Martin guitars around 1969.
+Martin also exhibited this trend in 1969.

 While the change in this year is slight, it likely reflects an effort to enhance the reinforcement of the bridge and top wood.